weaviate/weaviate/docs/en/contribute/contributing.md

 ### GraphQL

-We really on GraphQL to expose the graphs both locally and on the network.
+We rely on GraphQL to expose the graphs both locally and on the network.
 We have extensive documentation available on this which you can find [here](./) prefixed with `graphql-*.md`.

 ### Error handling